ReneNulschDE/mbapi2020/README.md

 ```
 Excluded Cars: comma-separated list of VINs.
 PIN: Security PIN to execute special services.
 Please use your MB mobile app to setup
 Disable Capability Check: By default the component checks the capabilities of a car.
 Active this option to disable the capability check.
+(For North America)
 Debug Save Messages: Enable this option to save all relevant received message into the messages folder of the component
 ```